XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 Restrictions

-The general structure for restricting values within elements:
+The general structure for restricting element values is:

 <xs:element name="element-name">